zschocke2/courses-part-1-workshop-handleseminar-halle-2019-zschocke/chapter1.md

 Let's check the result from the last task again!
 ![](https://assets.datacamp.com/production/repositories/4882/datasets/19cb7f8ba735d63a8c65f4e3c23c6fb19e60534a/corr.png)

-So we moved shifted the heart rate again the respiration.
+So we shifted the respiratory signal with respect to the heart rate.
 What is the time shift between respiration signal and heart rate signal?

 `@hint`